Dr Sam Bonnett

 About me

-I am a Senior lecturer in Environmental Science in the Department of Applied Sciences at UWE.
-I am a biogeochemist with an interest in plant-soil interactions and soil microbial functions in natural and anthropogenic ecosystems.
+I am a Senior lecturer in Environmental Science in the School of Applied Sciences at UWE.
+I am a soil ecologist/biogeochemist with a background in plant-soil interactions and soil microbial functions in natural and anthropogenic ecosystems.

 My research is currently focused on improving our understanding of the spatial and temporal variation of biogeochemical pools and processes in soils that are important for soil health, carbon sequestration and nutrient cycling.
 This understanding will lead to the development of simple, cost-effective methods for monitoring and validating rewilding and restoration projects for biodiversity and climate change mitigation.